Aarhus-Psychiatry-Research/lexical-stability/README.md

 # Lexical Stability
 Code for the paper "Lexical Stability of Psychiatric Clinical Notes from Electronic Health Records over a Decade".
-The raw data can not be shared, but aggregated data (keyword counts, descriptive statistics, novelty) can be under `data`. `r_src/changepoint_analysis.Rmd` can be run to recreate the analysis from the paper.
+The raw data can not be shared, but aggregated data (keyword counts, descriptive statistics, novelty) can be found under `data`. `r_src/changepoint_analysis.Rmd` can be run to recreate the analysis from the paper.

 ## Pipeline